brandonwamboldt/varnish-dashboard/README.md

 ### max_points

 The maximum number of data points to render on the bandwidth/requests per second graphs on the dashboard.
 Higher numbers are slower to render, but result in a more detailed graph.

+### default_log_fetch

+The default number of log entries to **fetch** from Varnish.
+Logs are retrieved in chronological order, with the oldest first, so it's best to make this a really high number if you want to see recent log entries (since they come last).
+This is an API constraint with no work around.

+### default_log_display

+The default number of log entries to **display** from Varnish.
+Logs are displayed in reverse chronological order, with the newest first.
+It's recommended not to make this number too high or it may slow down your browser.

+### show_bans_page

+Whether or not to display the "Bans" page in the nav.

+Users can still figure out how to hit appropriate Varnish Admin endpoints directly, so don't use this as a security feature.
+Think of it as a way to prevent users from accidentally breaking stuff.

 ### show_manage_server_page